kevinzhuang01/srp_2025/_profiles/sree-sai-charanvaitla.md

   Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Particle and High-Energy Physics; Visualization and Human-Computer Systems
-motivation: "I want to participate in the Sustainable Research Pathways program because it represents everything I value in research collaboration, mentorship, and using technology to make a meaningful impact.
+motivation: I want to participate in the Sustainable Research Pathways program because it represents everything I value in research collaboration, mentorship, and using technology to make a meaningful impact.
 My journey in computer science and data science has shown me how powerful data can be when applied to real-world problems.
   Through my current research on deep learning for scientific data, I have seen how computational tools can accelerate discovery.
 I now want to direct those skills toward sustainability an area where innovation can directly improve lives and the environment.
-Iâ\x80\x99m also drawn to the community that Sustainable Horizons Institute is building.
+I’m also drawn to the community that Sustainable Horizons Institute is building.
 I come from a background where mentorship and access to opportunities made a big difference for me, and I want to be part of a program that values inclusion and shared growth.
-I hope to contribute my technical perspective, learn from diverse researchers, and build long-term collaborations that help create more sustainable, data-driven solutions for our world."
+I hope to contribute my technical perspective, learn from diverse researchers, and build long-term collaborations that help create more sustainable, data-driven solutions for our world.
 lightning_talk: Machine Learning for Computational Sustainability and Scientific Discovery
 keywords: Artificial Intelligence; Machine Learning; Graph Neural Networks; Computational Sustainability; Data Science; Scientific Computing
 ---

-## Academic Interests

-My research interests lie at the intersection of artificial intelligence, computational sustainability, and data-driven science.
-I am particularly passionate about using machine-learning and deep-learning methods to address large-scale environmental and scientific challenges-such as modeling climate dynamics, optimizing renewable-energy systems, and improving data efficiency for sustainable infrastructure.
-My recent work in deep learning for particle-track reconstruction sparked my interest in extending these computational methods beyond physics into sustainability domains that rely on complex, high-dimensional data.
-I aim to develop models that enhance the accuracy, scalability, and interpretability of data analysis for climate and energy applications.
-Through the Sustainable Research Pathways program, I hope to collaborate with scientists applying AI to real-world sustainability research and to contribute innovative computational approaches that advance data-driven environmental solutions.